lanl/PPT/GPUs-Energy/PAPI/README.md

-## PTX Instructions Microbenchmarks
+## PAPI

-The CPU host file (*pipeline.cu*) launches each GPU instruction's microbenchmark while using Multi-Threaded Synchronized Monitoring (*MTSM*) technique to compute its energy consumption.
-MTSM is implemented inside the host code where the start and the end of profiling is called when the kernel launches and finishes execution respectively.
+The CPU host file (*pipeline.cu*) launches each GPU instruction's microbenchmark while using PAPI API - NVML technique to compute its energy consumption.
+The instructions microbenchmarks are provided in ***Instructions_Microbenchmarks*** directory.

 ### Usage

+* PAPI with nvml component have to be pre-installed in a GPU server.
+Instructions on how to install PAPI can be found at http://icl.cs.utk.edu/papi/software

 * Configure the path of  Cuda toolkit (*nvcc*) in the Makefile